You are currently viewing Tax Tips for Corporate Taxpayers

 Take Note of Sugar Development Levy Due Dates – Dr. Wakaguyu Wa Kiburi & taxkenya.com Team (29/3/2017)

-Paid by 20th day of following month.
+Paid by 20th day of the following month.

 Learn to Use i-Tax Platform – Dr. Wakaguyu Wa Kiburi & taxkenya.com Team (28/3/2017)